Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Here we will discuss the technical factors that determine the value of your 4ct diamond.
 It is also important where you purchase your diamond.
 We have an article dedicated to the best places to get your diamond engagement ring.
 When we talk about 4 carat diamonds, we’re discussing the weight of the diamond, not its size.
 4 carats is equal to 0.8 grams, or 800 milligrams.

 All diamonds are priced per carat.
 For example, a 4.50 carat diamond may be priced at $23,500 per carat.
 The diamond’s price would be $23,500 x 4.50, equaling $105,750.

 Diamond prices per carat also increase as the weight category increases.
-For instance, while a 3 carat diamond might be priced at $10,315 per carat, a similar 4 carat diamond might be priced at $12,057 per carat.
+For instance, while a 3 carat diamond like this one from James Allen might be priced at $12,691 per carat, a similar 4 carat diamond might be priced at $16,708 per carat.

 The price per carat increases exponentially with weight because of the diamond’s higher weight value but also the higher price per carat within the weight category.

 It’s important to pay attention to weight ‘category,’ as prices per carat don’t continually increase as weight increases.
 Diamond prices are often driven more by emotion than reason.

 While it may seem advantageous to look for a diamond that’s just below a new weight category, such as a 3.90-3.99 Carat Diamond, that really isn’t the case.
 Diamond cutters have become more efficient at their job.
 In fact, it’s incredibly rare to find a well-cut 3.90 Diamond.